jjwall/jjwall.github.io/resume.md

     />
 </p>

-* Office administrator for the most successful branch in the nation
+* Office administrator for the Tanglewood branch, the most successful branch in the nation
 * Curated materials and coursework for coding curriculum